Pirate Jam is first and foremost a Game Jam.

 Power is available aboard the boats from 12v cigarette lighter outlets and standard 5v USB outlets.
 120v/220v outlets do exist on the boats, but are for emergency use only.
 Plan your charging hardware accordingly.
 Pictured is the type of plug most commonly accepted in 220v Thai outlets.
 Lonely Planet has more on the subject of power and outlets in Thailand.

-Pirate Power Advice: Bring a 12v (car) charger and 120/220v (wall) charger for your laptop.
+Pirate Power Advice: Bring a 120/220v (wall) charger for your laptop.
 Expect to charge your small devices (phones, tablets) with USB outlets on the boat (or from your laptop).

-You will need to bring your own laptop, development tools, and a waterproof shore bag (for taking your laptop to and from the boat).
+You will need to bring your own laptop and development tools.
+We will provide you with a waterproof backpack (for taking your laptop to and from the boat).